 Romero left Britain's track team in 2011, unhappy at changes made to Olympic cycling in 2009 that saw her event removed from London 2012.

-She says Ironman has helped her come to terms with missing out on a chance for a medal in London.
+She says Ironman has helped her come to terms with

 "My aim had been to go to London and win a gold medal," she told BBC Sport.

 "It was really disappointing that I spent a few years training and things didn't work out.
 I'm at ease with that having happened and not making it to London, but I just got to the point where I felt like I needed a closure point."

 Ironman is a 2.4-mile swim, a 112-mile bike ride, followed by a 26.2-mile run.

 Romero says she decided to enter the Ironman UK in Bolton after "a momentary loss of common sense" and gave herself just seven months to train.

 "That's how far I was behind where I needed to be," Romero adds.